Frequently Asked Questions

 Connection times will be dependent on demand.
 Once an area is “lit up” meaning the fiber is active, we hope to have people connected within two weeks.

 The buildout project will take up to three years to complete.
-Maps and buildout timelines are coming soon.
+You can check out the areas that are currently available for connection on our Build Out Timelines page.

 - Global Net

-Maps of current and future service areas and buildout timelines are coming soon.
-We will be servicing out Bozeman and select portions of Gallatin County in our initial rollout.
-Our ultimate goal is to service the entire county.
+We will be servicing out Bozeman and select portions of Gallatin County in our initial rollout with our ultimate goal is to service the entire county!
+You can find maps of current and future service areas on our Buildout Timelines page.

 Absolutely!
 If your HOA is interested in Yellowstone Fiber they can reach out to us through email at email@example.com with their request.
 If your neighborhood is not in our current build-out footprint, your HOA can certainly reach out to talk to us about financing an extension into your area.

-Installation crews will survey your home and desired location for your fiber equipment.
 The actual installation will typically follow your electric service-either via aerial approach or if buried, we will come through your yard with ¾” conduit to near or at the entry point of your electrical service.
+Learn more about our installation process here.

 There are so many benefits but here are a couple of our favorites: